We also had great fun visiting with the folks who came to our display, eating home made pie and cotton candy and check

 The title of our show was from fleece to fashion and nothing fits that theme better than this pumpkin coloured caplet knitted from fine handspun wool.

 The ever popular spinners were kept busy demonstrating how to turn fiber into yarn.
-They mesmerized little children, many of whom left clutching a precious sample of fleece.
+They mesmerized little children, many of whom left clutching a

 A number of the spinners were working with space dyed rovings

-The weavers contributed to the fashion theme with yardage, tops and accessories plus fashions for the home in the form of table linens, pillows, blankets and rugs.
+The weavers contributed to the fashion theme with yardage, tops and

 We also introduce some of our visitors to the art of making cloth on the guild loom.
 Inch by inch the warp on the loom is being turned cloth by novice weavers.